fbpx

 You have a list of topics that are popular, now you just need to write your version of those topics.

-Blogging doesn’t mean you think of original topic.
+Blogging doesn’t mean you think of an original topic.

 Blogging means you write the content that your audience wants and it’s much easier to know what that content is by seeing what works for others.